 5. Get Pampered

-Who doesn’t love a good pampering every now and then?
-This year, focus on taking your pet in for a good grooming.
-Regular grooming--bathing, nail clipping, brushing of the hair and teeth, and parasite control--is a wonderful way to keep your dog looking and feeling great.
+Who doesn’t love good pampering every now and then?
+This year, focus on taking your pet in for good grooming.
+Regular pet grooming — bathing, nail clipping, brushing of the hair and teeth, and parasite control — is a wonderful way to keep your dog looking and feeling great.
 Be sure to see your veterinarian if you notice any skin or coat problems on your pet that aren’t resolved with grooming, as there could be an underlying medical condition affecting the skin, coat, or toenails.

 6. Learn Something New

-Training a dog can be challenging--but it’s an important step that must be taken to prepare your fur-baby for living in a human world.
-Some of the pressure can be taken off, however, by participating alongside your pet in classes led by a professional.
+Training a dog can be challenging — but it’s an important step that must be taken to prepare your fur baby for living in a human world.
+However, some of the pressure can be taken off by participating alongside your pet in classes led by a professional.

 Attending classes together also gives you the chance to socialize with others and make new friends.
 This is especially important if you want to raise a dog that’s both happy and comfortable when faced with new people and surroundings.

-Any class you take is a positive step toward strengthening the communication and bond you and your pet share--and learning together can be a lot of fun!
-The more you both learn, the more confident you’ll become--you in your pet knowledge and your pooch in his ability to navigate through the world around him.
+Any class you take is a positive step toward strengthening the communication and bond you and your pet share — and learning together can be a lot of fun!
+The more you both learn, the more confident you’ll become — you in your pet's knowledge and your pooch in his ability to navigate the world around you.

 7. Give More Love and Attention

 This is probably one of the most important resolutions of all.
-It’s no secret that life keeps us busy--but it’s important that pet owners take time to show their pet that they care.
+It’s no secret that life keeps us busy — but it’s important that pet owners take time to show their pets that they care.
 This year, give your pet as much love and attention as you can.